lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 Despite the new games being much more mobile friendly than Word Smashing was when it was launched, they have struggled to achieve the same success.

-Overall it was a very hands on process involving a lot my time reviewing and giving feedback, the time spent did help me discover what i really wanted.
+Overall it was a very hands on process involving a lot my time reviewing and giving feedback, the time i spent did help me discover what i really wanted.

+The cost for the amount of designer time you get is really great and i think having a professional logo for Word Smashing paid off.

 ## The global design community doesn't sleep
 As with many crowdsourcing models, running a design contest you'll be working with designers all over the world working 24/7.